Unified.to

 December 25, 2023

-The new File Storage unified API allows your application to traverse your customer's folders and files on their favourite cloud storage provider, much like a OS's file manager.
-These cloud storage providers include Google Drive, Microsoft OneDrive, Microsoft SharePoint, Dropbox, Box, and Amazon AWS S3.
+The Unified File Storage API allows your application to fetch your customer's files and folders from their favourite cloud storage provider, much like a file manager.
+These cloud storage providers include Google Drive, Microsoft OneDrive, Dropbox, and more - view all of them here.

 type StorageFile = {